 The last time I spoke about this on the blog was before Oscar was earth-side.
-I brain dumped (as I always do in this blog) everything that was going on at the time.
+I brain dumped (as I often do in this blog) everything that was going on at the time.
 But in the effort to cut a really long story short, here’s the low down:

 At the 20 week scan when I was pregnant with Oscar, it was found that he had a rare anatomical heart variant – a Right Aortic Arch.
 This type of heart defect is associated with types of cardiac disease and some syndromes, specifically DiGeorge syndrome.
 They could see from scans that he didn’t have any obvious cardiac diseases and I had an amniocentesis to rule out genetic complications like syndromes so for the most part it was assumed that it was just a rare variant.